webtiming/timingsrc/index.md

 - separation of concernes
 	- online timing providers may focus on the challenges of distributed timing, while application developers may focus on exploing timing for the purpose of creating great user experiences.

 There is a strong analogy to the introduction of *sockets* in the 80'ies.
-Sockets provided a unified API to different forms of communication, and the importance of this is hard to dispute.
+Sockets provided a unified API to different types of communication.
 Now we wish to do the same for different types of timing resources.
 It's about time!

 ## Relation to timing object specification